-“If I were a provider trying to figure out what to order, that's where this is in some way the Wild West, because we have so many tests out there,” Phillips told the Washington Post in a recent article.
+“If I were a provider trying to figure out what to order, that's where this is in some way the Wild West, because we have so many tests out there,” Phillips told the Washington Post in a recent article (Medicine’s Wild West: 10 new genetic tests enter the market each day).
 “Trying to sort out what to use, when, and how much to pay for a test is pretty complicated.”

 To get a handle on the scope of this problem, Phillips and her colleagues looked at 75,000 currently available genetic tests, which encompass 10,000 genes and dozens of various health conditions and diseases.
-The study, published recently in Health Affairs, cataloged the number and types of genetic tests available to doctors, and then investigated insurance expenditures on these tests.
+The study, published recently in Health Affairs (Genetic Test Availability And Spending: Where Are We Now?
+Where Are We Going?), cataloged the number and types of genetic tests available to doctors, and then investigated insurance expenditures on these tests.

 The researchers found that insurers spend the most on genetic tests for prenatal conditions and hereditary cancer genes, followed by all other types, such as tests that can help doctors choose the most effective drugs for particular patients.